 - bank reconciliation that needs to match statement balances, not just a list of transactions

-This is the main gap in many ranking pages.
-Some CIBC guides imply there is no native export at all.
-Others jump straight to PDF conversion and skip the cases where the bank's own download is enough.
-The more useful answer is narrower: CIBC does offer exports, but the export is not a replacement for the eStatement when the statement itself is the evidence or the working file.
+This is the main gap in many ranking pages: CIBC does offer exports, but the export is not a replacement for the eStatement when the statement itself is the evidence or working file.

-If you want to compare how the same split shows up at other Canadian banks, see the TD workflow for exports versus archived PDF conversion and our RBC guide for native downloads and statement PDF conversion.
+If you want to compare how the same split shows up at other Canadian banks, see the TD workflow for exports versus archived PDF conversion, our RBC guide for native downloads and statement PDF conversion, and the Scotiabank PDF and CSV conversion walkthrough.
 The bank names change, but the decision rule is similar: start with native export for recent activity, use the statement PDF when statement context matters.

 When to Convert a CIBC PDF Statement to Excel or CSV